 CCD User Interface

-The CCD User Interface (also called the Data-Taker) is started either by clicking on its icon (labeled "Direct Imaging") or typing dx at the Linux command line.
+The CCD User Interface (also called the Data-Taker) is started either by clicking on its icon (labeled "Direct Imaging") or typing nickel_direct_client at the Linux command line.
 The interface consists of those software components for controlling the direct-imaging camera's CCD, including setting array parameters, controlling exposures, and displaying raw images:- The CCD Control GUI, is pictured and described below.

 - The XVideo Image Display and associated XVideo Image Control GUI (common to most Lick data-taking systems) are described in a separate manual.